tttmmmyyyy/fixlang/Document.md

 ## Functions

+### Std::assert_unique! : a -> a

+This function asserts that a value is unique.
+If the given value is referenced by multiple names, this function panics.
+If `a` is unboxed, this function does nothing.

 ### Std::fix : ((a -> b) -> a -> b) -> a -> b

 `fix` enables you to make a recursive function locally.
 The idiom is: `fix $ |loop, var| -> (expression calls loop)`.